naldss/Dashboard-Qstrike/README.md

-# Dashboard-Qstrike
+# Dashboard(Frontend)-Qstrike
-A practice dashboard from Qstrike internship tasked by team leads before actual company tickets.
-The practice project includes login page and dashbaord page.
+Developed an interactive dashboard featuring real-time data analytics from APIs.
+The project includes user authentication, animated transitions, sound effects, and responsive UI/UX.
+Designed and implemented a login system, data visualizations, and interactive elements to enhance usability and engagement for users.
+The project was assigned for practice and self teach, before handling actual tickets and feature developments.

 Watch the video demonstration to see features and functionalities, including animations and sound effects.